Health and safety first

 While concerts by international and national touring acts are currently on hold, this is as good a time as any to see Montréal’s premiere musicians and entertainers headline local nightclubs, such as Diese Onze and Upstairs Jazz Bar & Grill, both ranked by Downbeat magazine as two of the top jazz nightclubs on the planet.

 The low-key 19th edition of the POP Montréal International Music Festival runs from September 23 to 27 with shows by such locals as Jonathan Personne (Sept.
 23), indie rockers Land of Talk (Sept.
 24), soul man Clerel (Sept.
 25), and legendary indie rock trio Plants & Animals (Sept.
 26).
 Online purchases in advance only.
 No ticket sales at the box office on day-of-show.

-The scaled-down 34th edition of Festival International Nuits d'Afrique (FINA) presents 25 indoor concerts from September 27 to October 31, including live shows by JUNO and Félix Award-winning guitarist Wesli, master of reggae, funk, rock and Kompa (Sept.
-27 at Club Balattou); Montréal’s flagship hip-hop band Nomadic Massive (Oct.
-23 at Le National); and Montréal griot Zal Sissokho, virtuoso of the 21-stringed kora (Oct.
-24 at Le Gesù).
+The scaled-down 34th edition of Festival International Nuits d'Afrique (FINA) presents indoor and online concerts from September 27 to October 31, including live shows by JUNO and Félix Award-winning guitarist Wesli, master of reggae, funk, rock and Kompa (Sept.
+27 at Club Balattou); Montréal’s flagship hip-hop band Nomadic Massive (Nov.
+5); and Montréal griot Zal Sissokho, virtuoso of the 21-stringed kora (Oct.
+29).

-L'OFF Festival de jazz de Montréal showcases local musicians and will split its 21st edition between livestreams and live shows at the Cabaret Lion d’Or and Bourgie Concert Hall, from October 1 to 3.
+L'OFF Festival de jazz de Montréal showcases local musicians and will focus its 21st edition on livestreams from October 2 to 3.